damiannolan/iris-neural-network/README.md

 ## Usage & Dependencies

-Should you want to clone this repository and adapt the code for yourself, you will need the following prerequisites that you can obtain via the *pip* package manager.
+Should you want to clone this repository and adapt the code for yourself, you will need the prerequisites that are mentioned below otherwise you can simply:

 **1. Clone the repository**
 ```